-- type The type of database server, such as "MYSQL" - username The name of the administrative account for the server - password The password for the administrative account
+- name A unique name for the server within the environment - type The type of database server, such as "MYSQL" - username The name of the administrative account for the server - password The password for the administrative account

 The key-value configuration information in the template for an RDS server must include information required by RDS to create a new instance.
 Cloudera recommends that you specify the engine version in a template.
 If you do not specify the version, RDS defaults to a recent version, which can change over time.